 by Cheryl Strayed

 When you finish reading the last page of Wild, it’s hard not to want to immediately pack your bags, grab your boots and hit the road exploring somewhere new.
-In the memoir, Cheryl Strayed shares how her mother’s death lead to a downward spiral in her life – from ruining her marriage to forming an addiction that left her feeling hopeless.
-In Wild, you realize that the best way to find yourself, is to first lose yourself.
+In the memoir, Cheryl Strayed shares how her mother’s death leads to a downward spiral in her life – from ruining her marriage to forming an addiction that left her feeling hopeless.
+In Wild, you realize that the best way to find yourself is to first lose yourself.
 You’ll be picking up trail guides before you even put the book back on the shelf.

 Favourite quote: “I didn’t know where I was going until I got there.”

 An Idiot Abroad: The Travel Diaries of Karl Pilkington